Last Updated on July 23, 2021 by Oddmund Groette

 No matter your time horizon or investment style, you should have an investment checklist.
 The bare minimum is a mental checklist, but preferably it should be a written one.
 Just like the aviation industry developed checklists to avoid disasters, investing is very much about error removals.

-This article explains how you can avoid unnecessary mistakes, improve the outcome without increasing your skills, stay within your circle of competence, save time, and learn from your mistakes.
-The magic behind all this is the investment checklist.
+This article provides an investment checklist example and argues why you should have a checklist.
+You should have an investment checklist because it makes you avoid unnecessary mistakes, improve the outcome without increasing your skills, stay within your circle of competence, save time, and learn from your mistakes.
+The investment checklist offers no magic but makes you disciplined.
 We argue your checklist should be as short as possible when you start out and gradually add items to the list as you learn.
-At the end of the article, we have made an example of an elementary checklist.
+There is a good reason why both Warren Buffett and Charlie Munger keep an investment checklist.

 Atul Gawande has written an excellent book called The Checklist Manifesto.
 It was, and still is, a bestseller that we strongly recommend reading.

 As a doctor, Gawande often witnessed doctors omitting steps in the multitude of tasks they perform daily.
 In the book, Gawande gives many examples of how a checklist has improved the results of seemingly simple tasks.

 For example, a five-point checklist implemented in 2001 virtually eradicated central line infections in the intensive care unit at Johns Hopkins Hospital, preventing an estimated 43 infections and eight deaths over 27 months.
 When the checklist was later tested in ICU’s in Michigan, the checklist decreased infections by 66 percent within three months and probably saved more than 1,500 lives within a year and a half.

 Can this recipe be transferred to the stock market?